tayyabmd/ttayyab-trader/README.md

-# Live Demand and Supply Detection using python
+# Live Demand and Supply Detection using ML

 **Developed a Yolov5 ML Model for detection of Demand and Supply zones in the live technical chart [ TradingView].**